apecr/apecr/README.md

 ### Bio

-Software Engineer in [Sngular Spain][1], father of a beautiful daughter, husband of an amazing person.
+Software Engineer in [Back Market][1], father of a beautiful daughter, husband of an amazing person.
 Football and chess fan.

 My software interests are **Cloud Development**, **Python**, **Node.js** (I love async/await!) and **Quality Assurance** (**Sonarqube**, **ATDD**, **Xtreme Programming**).